benhoyt/benhoyt.github.com/writings/2020-06-09-google-analytics-alternatives.md

 <p>A more generalized event analytics system is <a href="https://snowplowanalytics.com/">Snowplow Analytics</a>, founded in 2012 and marketed as "the enterprise-grade event data collection platform".
 Snowplow provides the data collection part of the equation, but it is up to the installer to determine how to model and display the data.
 It's useful for larger companies who want control over how they model sessions or "enrich" their data with business-specific fields.</p>

 <p>Setting up an installation of Snowplow is definitely not for the faint of heart, and requires configuring the various components, as well as significant AWS setup.
 However, it does provide a comprehensive <a href="https://github.com/snowplow/snowplow/wiki/Setting-up-Snowplow">setup guide</a> on its GitHub wiki.
-Companies can set it up to insert events into PostgreSQL or AWS's columnar Redshift database, or leave the data in S3 for further processing.
+Companies can set it up to insert events into PostgreSQL or AWS's columnar Redshift database, or leave the data in Amazon S3 for further processing.
 Typically a business intelligence tool like <a href="https://looker.com/">Looker</a> or <a href="https://chartio.com/">ChartIO</a> is used to view the data, but Snowplow doesn't prescribe that aspect.</p>

-<p>Snowplow is collection of tools written in a number of languages, notably Scala (via Spark) and Ruby.
+<p>Snowplow is a collection of tools written in a number of languages, notably Scala (via Spark) and Ruby.
 Used by <a href="https://trends.builtwith.com/analytics/Snowplow">almost 3%</a> of the top 10,000 web sites, it's a compelling option for larger companies that want full control over the data pipeline.</p>

 <h4>Web access log analytics</h4>

-<p>All of the systems described above used JavaScript-based analytics: the benefits of JavaScript approaches are that it provides richer information (for example, screen resolution) and doesn't require access to web logs.</p>
+<p>All of the systems described above use JavaScript-based tracking: the benefits of a JavaScript approach is that it provides richer information (for example, screen resolution) and doesn't require access to web logs.</p>

 <p>However, if server access logs are available, it may be better to feed those logs directly into analysis software.
 There are a number of open-source tools that do this: <a href="https://awstats.sourceforge.io/">AWStats</a>, <a href="https://analog.readthedocs.io/en/latest/">Analog</a>, and <a href="http://www.webalizer.org/">Webalizer</a> are three tools that have all been around for over 20 years.
 AWStats is written in Perl and is the most full-featured and actively maintained of the bunch; Analog and Webalizer are both written in C and are not actively maintained.</p>